Adi-Vat/Excursions/MemristorSim/README.md

 return dwBydt;
 ```
 where `alpha` and `beta` are coefficients to control the rate of forward and backward switching.
+Each molecule of dye is independent and modelled as random and stimulated, however at the population level, deterministic and predictable, where the rate of conversion decreases as more molecules convert,

+$w \rightarrow w_{max};  \dfrac{dw}{dt} \rightarrow 0$

 To get a "fingerprint" for a memristor, it is best to plot the Lissajous figure from its IV characteristics.
+This allows us to see the pinched hysteresis loop that is characteristic of memristive behaviour.
 For,
 $ω = \pi [\frac{rad}{s}]$
 $V_{max} = 10 [V]$